ranithu-h/ranithu-h/README.md

 <h3>

-- 📍Currently in: Milan, Italy
+- 📍Currently in: Rome, Italy
 - 🌏 From: Colombo, Sri Lanka

 </h3>